Hindu College, Moradabad

 Hindu College, Moradabad is situated in the heart of the city on Station Road.
-The college, 0.5 km from Moradabad Railway Station and 0.8 km from the bus station, is run by the Hindu Educational Society which comprises philanthropic and enthusiastic citizens of the town.
+The college is 0.5 km from Moradabad Railway Station and 0.8 km from the UP Roadways bus station.
+The college is run by the Hindu Educational Society.

 History

 Hindu College was established in 1911 as a middle school.
 In 1916 it was upgraded in a high school and in 1937 it was converted into an intermediate college.
 In 1949 and 1950 it was recognized as Degree and Post Graduate College, respectively.
 Until 1960 B.Sc., M.Sc.
 (Maths), Commerce and B.Ed. classes were functioning, after that in 1961 courses of Art Faculty was established at the undergraduate level.
 In the succeeding years these courses were started at the post graduate level: